 What to include in your pitch

 - Start the subject with “Pitch: “, followed by a summary of your article idea.
 For example: “Pitch: Why Baldur’s Gate XIII-2 was the best in the series” or “Pitch: Gears Tactics ate my dog”.

-- Start with an introduction of who you are, giving a quick sense of your experience in a sentence or two if we haven’t worked with you much or at all.
+- Start with an introduction of who you are, giving a sense of your experience in a sentence or two if we haven’t worked with you much or at all.

 - Explain your article idea in a couple of paragraphs.
 If you can’t summarise your topic or argument in that amount of space, you might need to focus your idea more.
 Also consider including a proposed headline.

 - Include links to writing samples, if we haven’t worked with you much or at all.
 It doesn’t matter if those writing samples are on a major website or your own blog, but we do need a demonstration of your ability to write the kind of work we publish if we’re to feel comfortable commissioning you.
 Keep in mind that the best samples will be representative of what we commission: 150 word Steam reviews or 16,000 word academic papers don’t help us to assess your ability to write RPS.

 Things not to include: